AbhishekKumar-0311/Micro-Projects/EDA-Volcanos-of-the-Holocene/README.md

 **_4. Examine the frequency distribution of the numeric date variable that you created in 3._**

+We can observe that over each bin as we move towards present, the Volcanic Eruptions is on a rise.
+Here the Number of bins is 20.

 ![4](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/4.png)

 **_5. Categorise the variable tectonic setting into two new variables:
-• Platetype: Intraplate, Rift zone, Subduction zone
+- Platetype: Intraplate, Rift zone, Subduction zone
-• Crusttype: Continental crust, Intermediate crust, Ocean crust The new variables to be coded numeric variables with custom formats applied.
+- Crusttype: Continental crust, Intermediate crust, Ocean crust The new variables to be coded numeric variables with custom formats applied.
 Show the frequency tables._**

+The most common type is ‘Subduction Zone Platetype with Continental Crust”

 ![5](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/5.png)